Colbert raid: Prelude

-Battle
+The raid

-The battle began with an initial Loyalist raid of the village at about 2:30 a.m., resulting in an occupation by the attacking force.
-Although four families escaped the village and proceeded to seek shelter in nearby Fort Carlos III the attackers took most prisoner, including Luis de Villars and Alexo Pastor.
+The battle began with an initial raid of the village at about 2:30 a.m., resulting in an occupation by the attacking force.
+Although four families escaped the village and proceeded to seek shelter in nearby Fort Carlos III the attackers took most prisoner, including Lieutenant Luis de Villars and Sergeant Alexo Pastor.
 Awakened by the commotion, the garrison launched a counter-attack, led by Jacobo du Breuil.
-During this engagement, the Spanish garrison sustained two losses and Pastor escaped from Loyalist captivity, reaching the fort in the chaos of battle.
+During this engagement, the Spanish garrison sustained two losses and Pastor escaped from British captivity, reaching the fort in the chaos of battle.
 No other prisoners escaped during the fighting.
-Afterward, the Spanish garrison retreated to the fort, unmolested by Loyalist fire.
+Afterward, the Spanish garrison retreated to the fort, unmolested by British fire.

 At about 3:00 a.m., the attacking force began to entrench themselves in a ravine just outside the fort, which, due to its location among trees and bush, they could approach "within pistol shot".
 The two sides exchanged gunfire for six hours, with neither sustaining casualties because of both the strength of the fort's palisade walls and the attackers' entrenched position, which offered good shelter from the 4-pounder cannons that the defenders employed.
 At 9:00 a.m., Commander Dubrueil ordered Sergeant Pastor, nine soldiers, and four Quapaw warriors to prepare to make a sortie.
 Dubreil suspected that the attackers might be setting up artillery with which to breach the fort.

 At the same time, Colbert sent forth one of his officers under a flag of truce to deliver a peace offer demanding surrender.
-Marie Luisa Villars, the wife of the lieutenant and fellow prisoner, accompanied Colbert's officer to ensure he would not be shot approaching the fort.
+Marie Luisa de Villars, the wife of the lieutenant and fellow prisoner, accompanied Colbert's officer to ensure he would not be shot approaching the fort.
 At this point, the exchange of gunfire ceased.
-Colbert's officer fled suddenly in fright, and Dubreuil received the peace offer, written by Colbert in French, from Madame Villars alone:
+Colbert's officer fled suddenly in fright, and Du Breuil received the peace offer, written by Colbert in French, from Madame de Villars alone:

-M. Le Capitaine Colbert is sent by his superiors to take the post of the Arkansas and by this power Sir, he demands that you capitulate.
-It is his plan to take it with all his forces, having already taken all the inhabitants, together with the Lieutenant Luis de Villars and his family.

-Dubreuil refused to surrender, and ordered a sally.
+Du Breuil refused to surrender, and ordered a sally.
 Sergeant Alexo Pastor and his force of 13 sallied out of the fort toward the 82 attackers, shouting Quapaw war cries.
 The apparent shock of this sally, mixed with war cries and volleys of musket fire, scattered the attacking force, which immediately retreated to the river and boarded the canoes with their prisoners.
-According to Dubreil, the Loyalist yelled "Let's go!
+According to Dubreil, Colbert's men yelled "Let's go!
 Let's go!
 The Indians are upon us," as they fled.
 One attacker was killed in the retreat.